 Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated financial statements of the current year.
 These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

-In addition to the matter described in the Material Uncertainty Related to Going Concern section, we have determined the matters described below to be the key audit matters to be communicated in our auditor's report.
+We have determined the matter described below to be the key audit matter to be communicated in our auditor's report.

 Assessment of Impairment Indicators of Exploration and Evaluation Assets ("E&E Assets")